-Anybody willing to see or take a copy of the statement, drawing or sketch of a patent published in journal may see or take a copy of such patent document on payment of a fee as prescribed.
+Anybody willing to see or take a copy of the statement, drawing, or sketch of a patent published in a journal may see or take a copy of such patent document on payment of a fee as prescribed.

 In case of objections, the complaint may be filed within 35 days from the date of seeing or copying the Patent, and thereafter, the Department shall conduct necessary inquiries and take further action.
 The fee for complaints and objections is NPR 1000.

 In case anyone wants to see or copy the particulars, maps, or drawings of a patent, he can do so by paying the prescribed fee of NPR 750.

 Section 23 of the Act deals with renewal.
 Accordingly, A patent holder shall renew the registration within a period of 35 days from the date of expiration of the term for which he is entitled to use the same.
 The prescribed form is Schedule 2(D) and the fee for the first time is NPR 5000 & the second time is NPR 7500.

 When the time limit of renewal expires, it may be done within 6 months from the date of expiry of the time limit for the same along with a fee of NPR 1000.
 A patent can only be renewed twice for a period of 7 years at a time.

 A pre-grant opposition may be filed by any person with the Department within 45 days from the date on which the published application is seen or a copy of such patent document is taken.

 Upon receipt of the complaint, the Department takes necessary steps through investigation ascertaining whether the opposition is valid or not.